neo-ngd/neo-common-plugins/GraphqlPlugin/README.md

 ﻿# GraphQL Guidelines
 ## Enabling Services

 GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API,gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.
 Each neo-cli can optionally install GraphQL plugin to enable related services.
-You can type the following command to install the graphql plugin:
+You can type the following command to compile the GraphQL plugin from the source code:

-`install GraphQLPlugin`
+`dotnet publish`

+and copy the dll and the configuration file to the `Plugins` folder.
 After installation, you need to restart the neo-cli server for the plugin to take effect.

+Note: You should put the dependency files in the Plugins directory.

 ## Modifying configuration file
 Before installing the plugin, you can modify the BindAddress, Port and other parameters in the config.json file in the GraphQL folder: